BerkayYildirimUA/DS_Project/README.md

 All files that are stored on each node should be replicated to corresponding nodes in the ring topology.
 This way, a new node to which the file is replicated becomes the owner of the file.

 After bootstrap and discovery, the new node has to verify its local files (folder on the hard drive).
-The node will send over each file name to the naming server and the naming server will send back a destination node if the file has to be replicated.
+The node will send over each file name to the naming remoteNode and the naming remoteNode will send back a destination node if the file has to be replicated.
 The replicated node is the first smaller hash ID node the n the file hash.

 So there are 3 nodes with the fommowing hash ID: 1 5 7.
 We have a file on node 1 with hash equal to 6.
 Then the new replication node will be node 5 because this is the 1 lesser then node based on the hash ID of the file.

-The naming server will respond to the original node where to transfer through.
+The naming remoteNode will respond to the original node where to transfer through.
 If a replication node receives the file, it adds a log to the file logging.

 Each file will have a full log available to track its replications and owners of the file.